-This discussion does not cover any state, local or foreign tax issues, nor does it cover issues under the U.S. federal estate or gift tax laws.
-The discussion is based on the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), and the regulations, rulings and judicial decisions interpreting the Code as of the date that this prospectus supplement was issued.
-These authorities may be repealed, revoked or modified, possibly retroactively, so the discussion below might not be reliable in the future.
-Turkey has not sought any ruling from the Internal Revenue Service (the "IRS") with respect to the statements made and the conclusions reached in this discussion, and there can be no assurance that the IRS will agree with all of such statements and conclusions.
+This discussion does not cover any U.S. state, U.S. local or non-U.S. tax issues, nor does it cover issues under the U.S. federal estate or gift tax law The discussion is based on the provisions of the Code, and the regulations promulgated thereunder by the U.S. Department of the Treasury (the "Treasury Regulations"), rulings and decisions made by the U.S. Internal Revenue Service (the "IRS") and judicial decisions interpreting the Code, all as of the date that this prospectus supplement was issued.
+These authorities may be repealed, revoked or modified, possibly with retroactive effect.
+No assurances can be given that any changes in these laws or authorities will not affect the accuracy of the discussion below.
+Turkey has not sought any ruling from the IRS wit respect to the statements made and the conclusions reached in this discussion, and there can be no assurance that the IRS will agree with all of such statements and conclusions.

-Notably, in December 2017 the U.S. Congress approved, and President Trump signed into law, the "Tax Cuts and Jobs Act," which significantly changes the U.S. federal income tax system.
-Although this discussion takes into account provisions enacted under the Tax Cuts and Jobs Act, given the complexity of this new law you should consult your own tax advisor regarding its potential impact on the U.S. federal income tax consequences to you in light of your particular circumstances.
+In December 2017 the United States enacted U.S. federal income tax reform, which significantly changed the U.S. federal income tax system.
+Although this discussion takes into account this new U.S. federal income tax law, its provisions are complex and there is limited administrative guidance about its application.
+You should consult your own tax advisor regarding the potential impact of this new U.S. federal income tax law on the U.S. federal income tax consequences to you in light of your particular circumstances.